reinosk/Reinosk-Special-Docs/source/_posts/Programming/VueJS/1-fundamental-topics.md

 date: 2024-04-15 16:38:54
 ---

 Vue is a JavaScript framework for building user interfaces.
-It builds on top of standard HTML, CSS and JavaScript, and provides a declarative and component-based programming model that helps you efficiently develop user interfaces, be it simple or complex.[^1]
+It builds on top of standard HTML, CSS and JavaScript, and provides a declarative and component-based programming model that helps you efficiently develop user interfaces, be it simple or complex.

 ## What is Vue?
 Vue is a JavaScript framework for building interfaces.
 It buids on top of 3 standards: